Is Your Dog Aggressive? What To Do About It

-Fear: When a dogs that they are in danger, its an instinct to act aggressively.
+Fear: When a dog feels that they are in danger, its an instinct to act aggressively.
 Even if it is a perception of danger, your dog may growl, bark or even bite.

-Protective: Dogs instinctively protect their what is theirs” – This may be food, toys, their owners or their home.
+Protective: Dogs instinctively protect what is theirs – This may be food, toys, their owners or their home.
 Your dog may snarl or snap at those that they perceive to be encroaching their “territory”.

 Redirected: If a dog is provoked or in fear, but unable to attack their aggressor they may turn on another dog or human nearby.